Schneider National, Inc. Plans Quarterly Dividend of $0.08 (NYSE:SNDR)

 Schneider National, Inc. (NYSE:SNDR – Get Rating) declared a quarterly dividend on Monday, July 25th, Zacks reports.
-Stockholders of record on Friday, September 9th will be paid a dividend of 0.08 per share on Monday, October 10th.
-This represents a $0.32 annualized dividend and a dividend yield of 1.42%.
+Investors of record on Friday, September 9th will be paid a dividend of 0.08 per share on Monday, October 10th.
+This represents a $0.32 dividend on an annualized basis and a yield of 1.42%.
 The ex-dividend date is Thursday, September 8th.

-Schneider National has raised its dividend payment by an average of 5.3% per year over the last three years and has increased its dividend every year for the last 3 years.
-Schneider National has a payout ratio of 13.9% meaning its dividend is sufficiently covered by earnings.
+Schneider National has raised its dividend payment by an average of 5.3% annually over the last three years and has increased its dividend every year for the last 3 years.
+Schneider National has a dividend payout ratio of 13.9% indicating that its dividend is sufficiently covered by earnings.
 Analysts expect Schneider National to earn $2.34 per share next year, which means the company should continue to be able to cover its $0.32 annual dividend with an expected future payout ratio of 13.7%.

 Institutional Inflows and Outflows

-Institutional investors have recently added to or reduced their stakes in the company.
-Vanguard Group Inc. increased its holdings in shares of Schneider National by 5.4% in the first quarter.
-Vanguard Group Inc. now owns 4,816,076 shares of the company’s stock valued at $122,810,000 after purchasing an additional 244,894 shares during the period.
-BlackRock Inc. increased its holdings in shares of Schneider National by 1.8% in the first quarter.
-BlackRock Inc. now owns 4,137,866 shares of the company’s stock valued at $105,515,000 after purchasing an additional 71,701 shares during the period.
-Dimensional Fund Advisors LP increased its holdings in shares of Schneider National by 1.7% in the first quarter.
-Dimensional Fund Advisors LP now owns 2,048,396 shares of the company’s stock valued at $52,239,000 after purchasing an additional 34,672 shares during the period.
-State Street Corp increased its holdings in shares of Schneider National by 12.6% in the first quarter.
-State Street Corp now owns 1,744,989 shares of the company’s stock valued at $44,635,000 after purchasing an additional 195,165 shares during the period.
-Finally, First Trust Advisors LP increased its holdings in shares of Schneider National by 21.8% in the first quarter.
-First Trust Advisors LP now owns 1,448,898 shares of the company’s stock valued at $36,947,000 after purchasing an additional 258,986 shares during the period.
-Institutional investors and hedge funds own 27.72% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in SNDR.
+ExodusPoint Capital Management LP purchased a new position in shares of Schneider National during the 2nd quarter valued at about $696,000.
+Natixis Advisors L.P. raised its stake in Schneider National by 3.2% during the first quarter.
+Natixis Advisors L.P. now owns 21,247 shares of the company’s stock valued at $542,000 after buying an additional 654 shares during the last quarter.
+NewEdge Advisors LLC raised its stake in shares of Schneider National by 5.7% in the first quarter.
+NewEdge Advisors LLC now owns 13,727 shares of the company’s stock worth $350,000 after purchasing an additional 735 shares during the last quarter.
+Mariner LLC increased its position in Schneider National by 9.3% during the first quarter.
+Mariner LLC now owns 11,167 shares of the company’s stock valued at $285,000 after acquiring an additional 953 shares during the last quarter.
+Finally, Occudo Quantitative Strategies LP increased its position in Schneider National by 19.1% during the second quarter.
+Occudo Quantitative Strategies LP now owns 11,729 shares of the company’s stock valued at $262,000 after acquiring an additional 1,882 shares during the last quarter.
+Institutional investors own 27.72% of the company’s stock.

 About Schneider National